GeoscienceAustralia/anuga_core/docs/source/installation.rst

     sudo apt-get update -q
     sudo apt-get install git wget

-Download and install Miniconda if you haven't already:
+Download and install Miniforge if you haven't already:

 .. code-block:: bash

-    wget http://repo.continuum.io/miniconda3/Miniconda-latest-Linux-x86_64.sh -O miniconda.sh
+    wget -O Miniforge3.sh "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
-    bash miniconda.sh
+    bash Miniforge3.sh

-Create `anuga_env` a conda environment:
+Create a conda environment `anuga_env` (or what ever name you like):

 .. code-block:: bash

     conda update conda
-    conda create -n anuga_env -c conda-forge python pip numpy scipy cython netcdf4 nose matplotlib gdal dill future gitpython pytz mpi4py conda activate anuga_env
+    conda create -n anuga_env python=3.8 pip numpy scipy cython netcdf4 pytest matplotlib gdal dill future gitpython pytz mpi4py meshpy Pmw pymetis conda activate anuga_env

-    pip install triangle Pmw pymetis
+This will setup an environment using python 3.8. `anuga` has be tested on 3.7, 3.8.
+3.9.

-Download, install and test `anuga`:
+Now Download, install and test `anuga`:

 .. code-block:: bash

     git clone https://github.com/anuga-community/anuga_core.git
     cd anuga_core
-    python setup.py install
+    pip install -e .
-    python runtests.py
+    pytest

 Remember, to use ANUGA you will have to activate the `anuga_env` via the command `conda activate anuga_env`.
-YOu might even like to set this up in your `.bashrc` file.
+You might even like to set this up in your `.bashrc` file.

 Installing on Ubuntu using apt and pip
 ---------------------------------------

-The preferred way to install the dependencies is to use a combination of the standard ubuntu ``apt`` method and python pip install.
+You can install the `anuga` dependencies via a  combination of the standard ubuntu ``apt`` method and python pip install.

 From your home directory run the following commands which will download anuga to a directory `anuga_core`, install dependencies, install anuga and run the unit tests: